Who should use this guidance

 Some children with additional learning needs (ALN), and disabilities may require additional support in following public health advice, or may find frequent handwashing distressing.
 Staff will know where this is likely to be the case and should consider how they can best support individual children.

 Equipment and facilities

 Cleaning routines including times, dates, and name of person responsible for the cleaning should be recorded to meet the requirements.
-Please see appendix 9 of Infection Prevention and Control for Childcare Settings Guidance for further information on keeping equipment clean.

 We realise that childcare staff are required to provide close contact care for small children, including toileting, nappy changing and feeding.
 In these situations, staff should follow Infection Prevention and Control for Childcare Settings Guidance using aprons and gloves as necessary.

 Where a symptomatic individual or a positive case has attended the setting the principles of the COVID-19 cleaning advice should be followed in conjunction with the sector specific advice outlined in the Infection Prevention and Control for Childcare Settings Guidance.
 Additional cleaning and disinfecting must be undertaken of areas with which a symptomatic individual (or those with a positive test result) has come into contact.

 Except for public areas where those with symptoms or a positive test result have passed through and spent minimal time and which are not visibly contaminated with body fluids, all surfaces that the symptomatic person has come into contact with must be cleaned and disinfected in accordance with the Infection Prevention and Control for Childcare Settings Guidance once the individual has moved from the area.
 These surfaces include:

 - objects which are visibly contaminated with body fluids;

 - all potentially contaminated high-contact areas such as toilets, door handles, telephones, grab-rails in corridors and stairwells.